 Get Your Stroll On.
 We used to stroll sleeping beauty into an out-of-the-way spot where we could still keep an eye on him, and then climb as much as we could until he woke up.
 Now we still start Canaan out in the stroller, but he will last anywhere from only 5 minutes up to about 30 tops before he gets antsy and wants to get down and explore.

 Build a Barricade.
 Another advantage of climbing when hardly anyone else is there is that you can commandier multiple crash pads for your cragbaby’s spelunking pleasure.
 We push them up against the wall in the lead cave so that Canaan has a “cave” to play in with some toys.
 Its a safe spot for him, and it keeps him happy for a good long while.
-Sometimes he “climbs” on whatever holds happen to be near him, sometimes he plays with his toys, and other times he just babbles at us – he’s either cheering for us, or spraying beta, we can’t tell which yet. 🙂
+Sometimes he “climbs” on whatever holds happen to be near him, sometimes he plays with his 2 month baby toys we’d got, and other times he just babbles at us – he’s either cheering for us, or spraying beta, we can’t tell which yet. 🙂

 Have a Plan.
 If its just the two of us, we try to do any lead climbing/roped stuff in the beginning, when Canaan is either happy in his stroller, or safely playing behind the barricade.
 When he’s tired of entertaining himself and wants to hang out with us, we take turns bouldering problems that we feel comfortable working without a spotter.